Edward Ash Hadow: Early life and education

 He attended Bristol medical school and subsequently the University of London.
 He achieved a diploma of the Royal College of surgeons and a bachelor of medicine.
-At Kings College, London, he won a Daniell Scholarship following an essay on gun-cotton.
+At King's College, London, he won a Daniell Scholarship following an essay on gun-cotton.

 Career

 Hadow became demonstrator of chemistry at King’s College and studied the detection of alum in bread.
-His research also examined the action of oxidizing agents on the sulphocyanides and the method of converting them into cyanides and the composition of the platinicyanides.
+His research also examined the action of oxidizing agents on the sulphocyanides and the method of converting them into cyanides and the composition of the platinocyanides.